 What is covered and not covered?

 The insurance company will generally pay for new medical conditions, injuries (caused either by accidents or otherwise) or sicknesses that occur after the effective date of the policy.
-It does not cover any expenses related to pre-existing conditions (waiting period applies for coverage - Standard plan never covers), preventive check ups (1 routine physical exam covered) or immunizations.
-As long as the person is not already pregnant as of the effective date, it will cover maternity at 80% in-network or 70% out of network up to the policy maximum.
+Coverage for pre-existing conditions has a waiting period that varies by plan.
+One (1) routine physical is covered; however, immunizations are not covered.
+The Standard plan includes coverage for acute onset of pre-existing conditions up to $25,000.
+As long as the person is not already pregnant as of the effective date, maternity is covered at 80% to the policy maximum in-network, or the Usual, Reasonable and Customary out of network up to the policy maximum.

 Prescription drugs are covered just like any other eligible medical expenses.

-Dental is not covered in the Standard plan and Preferred plans offer a maximum of $1,000 if there's an accident and $100 for acute onset of pain.
+Dental is not covered in the Standard plan; the Preferred plans offer a maximum of $1,000 if there is an accident and $100 for acute onset of pain.
 Consider a low cost plan from CAREINGTON that provides excellent coverage.

 Study USA provides coverage as long as you are a full-time international student taking classes in the U.S., up to maximum of 4 years.
 Study USA meets the requirements of most universities for international students on an F-1 visa.
 Additionally, you are eligible if you are on J-1 visa and doing scholarly research at an educational institution.